Iñaki Urdangarin

 Iñaki Urdangarin Liebaert (born 15 January 1968) is a retired Spanish handball player turned entrepreneur and the former husband of Infanta Cristina, younger daughter of King Juan Carlos and Queen Sofía.
 He was the brother-in-law of King Felipe VI.
-Urdangarin was convicted in the Nóos case for embezzling about 6 million euros in public funds for sporting events through his nonprofit foundation beginning in 2004, and for political corruption by misusing his former courtesy title of consort Duke of Palma de Mallorca as the husband of Infanta Cristina.
+Urdangarin was convicted in the Nóos affair for embezzling about 6 million euros in public funds for sporting events through his nonprofit foundation beginning in 2004, and for political corruption by misusing his former courtesy title of consort Duke of Palma de Mallorca as the husband of Infanta Cristina.
 In June 2018 he was sentenced to 5 years and 10 months in prison; he was initially imprisoned in Ávila, but as of 2021 he was on supervised release.

 Early life and education

 Iñaki Urdangarin was born on 15 January 1968 in the town of Zumárraga, in Gipuzkoa province, within the autonomous community of Basque country in northern Spain.
 Urdangarin's father, Juan María Urdangarin Berriochoa, also born in Zumarraga, was an engineer and businessman in the chemical and the banking industries.
 Urdangarin's mother, Claire Françoise Liebaert Courtain, was born in Antwerp, Belgium and is of Spanish Basque and Belgian (both Walloon and Flemish) descent.

 He has six siblings.
 His paternal grandparents Laureano de Urdangarin y Larrañaga (1898–1982) and wife Ana de Berriochoa y Elgarresta (1902–1996) came from the tiny and humble Basque village of Zumarraga.

 He obtained an MBA after a "tailor made study".